arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/datasheet/datasheet.md

 ### Getting Started - IDE

-If you want to program your Arduino Nano 33 BLE Rev2 while offline you need to install the Arduino Desktop IDE [1] To connect the Arduino Nano 33 BLE Rev2 to your computer, you’ll need a Micro-B USB cable.
+If you want to program your Nano 33 BLE Rev2 while offline you need to install the Arduino Desktop IDE [1] To connect the Nano 33 BLE Rev2 to your computer, you’ll need a Micro-B USB cable.
 This also provides power to the board, as indicated by the LED.

 ### Getting Started - Arduino Web Editor